Wattled curassow: Taxonomy and systematics

 The wattled curassow is one of the Crax species described in 1825 by Johann Baptist von Spix; the type locality is the Solimões (middle Amazon River) region.
-Its scientific name Crax globulosa can be translated as "knobbed curassow".
-Crax is a term for curassows introduced by Mathurin Jacques Brisson in his 1760s Ornithologia and adopted by Linnaeus as a genus name in the Systema naturae. globulosa indicates the possession of one or more prominent round surface features (from Latin globus "a globe"); it the present case it obviously refers to the adult male's prominent bill knob.
-This bird, with its remarkable features, was subsequently described as new by several scientists who were unawares of von Spix' description.
+Crax is a term for curassows introduced by Mathurin Jacques Brisson in his 1760s Ornithologia and adopted by Linnaeus as a genus name in the Systema naturae.
+The specific name globulosa indicates the possession of one or more prominent round surface features (from Latin globus "a globe").
 It has no recognized subspecies.

-According to cladistic analysis of multisequence mtDNA data, the wattled curassow is the most ancient lineage of the southern Crax curassows.
+According to cladistic analysis of multisequence mtDNA data, the wattled curassow is sister to other southern Crax curassows.
 Its origins date back some 6–5.5 mya ago (Messinian, Late Miocene) when its ancestors became isolated in the western Amazon rainforest.
-Although a close relationship to the red-billed curassow (C. blumenbachii) has been proposed, the wattled curassow seems to be a quite basal lineage without particularly close relatives.
-The similarity with the red-billed curassow seems to be mostly due to the fact that these are the most ancient species of the southern lineage, retaining more plesiomorphies.
+Some molecular phylogenetic analyses indicate a sister relationship with the red-billed curassow (C. blumenbachii), while others suggest that it is sister to a clade composed of C. blumenbachii, C. fasciolata, and C. alector.
+The similarity with the red-billed curassow seems to be mostly due to the fact that they have retained more plesiomorphic characters.
 Though externally still fairly alike, the two species have vastly different calls and probably evolved, at about the same time, at opposite ends of the original southern Crax curassow's range.

-From captivity, hybrids with the blue-billed curassow (Crax alberti) are known.
-That species is one of the northern group of Crax.
-The yellow-knobbed curassows (C. daubentoni) is probably closest to it, but regardless, they are quite distinct from the wattled curassow.
+From captivity, hybrids with the blue-billed curassow (Crax alberti) are known; the wattled curassow has also hybridized with black curassow (Crax alector) and bare-faced curassow (Crax fasciola).
+The yellow-knobbed curassow (C. daubentoni) is probably the most closely related to wattled curassow.
 But viable (though not dependably fertile) hybrids are suspected to be possible between any two species of Cracidae.
 The color and shape of the bill ornaments of male Crax hybrids are not easily predicted, but character displacement would demand the eastern (if any) subspecies of the black curassow (C. a. alector) to have a red ornamentation, as no red-ornamented congeners occur in or near its range.
 The red cere of the western black curassow may well be due to occasional hybrid introgression of C. globulosa alleles, as it is unlikely that the Solimões is entirely impassable to these birds.